Sampling-Free Diffusion Transformers for Low-Complexity MIMO Channel Estimation: System Model and Preliminaries

 Let $p_X$ denote the unknown data distribution of $\mathbf{X}$, e.g., the CSI data.
 Diffusion models implicitly learn $p_X$ by a forward noising process that gradually perturbs clean data $\mathbf{X}_0 \sim p_X$ (with $\mathbf{X}_0 = \mathbf{X}$) into noisy latent variables $\mathbf{X}_t$ ($1\le t\le T$) via additive Gaussian noise, and a backward denoising process.
 Depending on the noise injection rule, diffusion models are commonly classified as VP and VE formulations \cite{song2020score}.
 In VP diffusion, noise is injected while preserving the total variance over time.
 The forward process is defined as

-where $\bar{\alpha}_t \in (0,1)$ is monotonically decreasing function with respect to $t$.
-As $t$ increases, the signal component gradually diminishes while noise dominates.
+where $\bar{\alpha}_t \in (0,1)$ denotes the noise-schedule variable at diffusion step $t$.
+As $t$ increases, $\bar{\alpha}_t$ decreases monotonically, causing the signal component to gradually diminish while the noise component becomes dominant.
 In VE diffusion, noise variance increases over time while the signal remains unscaled: